The Breath

 You don't think about the air you breathe.
 That's how you know it's working.

-Five stages turn toxic atmosphere into breathable air, running 24 hours a day without pause.
+Five stages turn toxic atmosphere into breathable air, running every second of every day without pause.

 Intake

-4.7 million monitoring points across the Sprawl sample atmospheric composition in real time, tracking 23 chemical markers.
-The intake system determines what needs to be scrubbed, what needs to be added, and where the air needs to go.
+4.7 million monitoring points across the Sprawl sample atmospheric composition in real time — CO₂, O₂, particulate density, humidity, temperature, and a suite of 23 chemical markers.
+Data feeds into processing algorithms that haven't been rewritten since ORACLE designed them.
 Every breath you take has been measured before it reaches your lungs.

 Scrubbing